 Home equity lines of credit work differently than home equity loans.
 Rather than offering a fixed sum of money upfront that immediately acrues interest, lines of credit act more like a credit card which you can draw on as needed & pay back over time.
 This means that the bank will approve to borrow up to a certain amount of your home, but your equity in the home stands as collateral for the loan.
 The interest rates are lower than they would be with a credit card.
 Often home equity loans have a variable interest rate that will change according to market conditions.

 Unlike traditional mortgage loans, this does not have a set monthly payment with a term attached to it.
-You will need to make a minimum monthly payment on the loan.
+It is more like a credit card than a traditional mortgage because it is revolving debt where you will need to make a minimum monthly payment.
 You can also pay down the loan and then draw out the money again to pay bills or to work on another project.
 Your home is at risk if you default on the loan.
 Many people prefer this loan because of the flexibility.
 You only have to take out as much as you need, which can save you money in interest.

 Since there are so many different types of mortgage loans, it can be difficult to choose the best loan for your needs.
 If you want a set monthly payment and a definite period of time to pay off the loan, you should look primarily at home mortgage loans.
 This is a good option if you want to remodel, and you know exactly how much it is going to cost.
 A home equity loan gives you added flexibility since it is a revolving line of credit.
 This is a good option if you have several smaller projects you are working on and you are unsure of how much each will cost.
 It also gives you the opportunity to withdraw the money to cover other expenses like a wedding for your child or to help cover college expenses.
 Either option does put your home at risk if you default on your payments, even if you are current on your first mortgage.
 It is important to carefully consider your budget to make sure that you can afford the payments.
 Once you do this you can be confident in moving forward on either type of loan.